Grab your copy now: The Plant-Powered Plan to Beat Diabetes

-Who doesn’t love roasted Brussels sprouts these days?
-These cruciferous veggies have gone from hated to adored over the past couple of years.
-And the chief reason is the discovery that these petit choux (small cabbages) roast up so nicely.
-This easy winter roasted recipe calls upon maple syrup, balsamic vinegar, cranberries, hazelnuts, red onions, and rosemary to really bring on the flavor.
-This completely vegan, gluten-free recipe for Maple and Balsamic Roasted Brussels Sprouts will be one of your favorite dishes for a comforting home-cooked meal, potluck recipe, or holiday side-dish…I promise!
+Who doesn’t love roasted brussel sprouts?
+These cruciferous veggies have gone from hated to adored over the past few years.
+And the chief reason is the discovery that these petit choux (small cabbages) roast up so nicely, as their flavor caramelizes, color browns, and texture crisper.
+This easy winter oven roasted brussel sprouts recipe calls upon maple syrup, balsamic vinegar, cranberries, hazelnuts, red onions, and rosemary to really bring on the flavor.
+This completely vegan, gluten free Maple Balsamic Oven Roasted Brussel Sprouts will be one of your favorite dishes for a comforting home-cooked meal, potluck recipe, or holiday side-dish…I promise!

 Watch me cook up this recipe in my own kitchen during my Instagram Live Plant-Based Cooking Class: Making Vegetables Addictive episode, which you can find on IGTV here.